 Because the Tier 4 technology is continually developing, it’s been difficult for some sweeper manufacturers to meet deadlines.
 “Our biggest challenge has been getting the new prototype engines from the manufacturers,” says Giles.
 “Most manufacturers are getting engines completed just before new regulations take effect in January 2014.
 This doesn’t leave much time to develop reliable, cost-effective engine installations.”

-Due to these challenges, the EPA has instituted a Transitional Program for Equipment Manufacturers, or “Flex” program, that allows manufacturers to continue to introduce equipment meeting past tier emission requirements as a limited part of their total production.
+Due to these challenges, the EPA has instituted a Transitional Program for Equipment Manufacturers (often termed a “Flex” program) that allows manufacturers to continue to introduce equipment meeting past tier emission requirements as a limited part of their total production.
 Manufacturers that have an inventory of engines that meet older tier requirements can continue selling equipment with those engines until they run out of stock.

-However, these regulations have been coming down the pipeline for some time (see sidebar) so manufacturers have had time to prepare their sweepers for the deadline.
+However, these regulations have been coming down the pipeline for some time (see sidebar so manufacturers have had plenty of time to prepare their sweepers for the deadline.
 It’s just a matter of how they went about it.

 “Once we researched the market and decided upon the best engine supplier for our application, each new engine required about a one-year development project,” Douglas says.
 “We used this opportunity to significantly upgrade our products and relaunch as a new improved range with many additional benefits.
 We didn’t have to change our body style (to accommodate these new engines), but if we had remained with our former engine supplier, more space probably would have been required.”